appidea/react-native-hce/README.md

 ## Usage

+You can clone the repository and try out the [example react-native app](example), that implements this module.

-### NFC v4 Tag emulation feature
+### NFC Type 4 tag emulation feature

-Inspired by [underwindfall's](https://github.com/underwindfall) NFC Tag v4 communication handling used in [NFCAndroid](https://github.com/underwindfall/NFCAndroid).
+Inspired by [underwindfall's](https://github.com/underwindfall) NFC Type 4 tag communication handling used in [NFCAndroid](https://github.com/underwindfall/NFCAndroid).

 **Note!
-If You want to use this feature, make sure that You added the proper aid to Your aid_list.xml.
+If You want to use this feature, make sure that You added the proper aid to Your ``aid_list.xml``.
 Otherwise, the app will not handle any signal of NFC reader related with NFC Tags v4.**

 This is how to enable the NFC Tag emulation: